jun-xiao-mainlinestem/2026base/readme.md

     - Find the device ID of the brain and the ip address of the computer.
     - Open the website on your mobile device (on the same wifi network).
     - For detailed step-by-step setup instructions, see [setup Guide](doc/remote_setup_guide.md).
+- **Motor Health Monitoring**: The controller will vibrate with "---" pattern and display warning messages if any motors are disconnected or overheated (temperature limit: 45°C).
+Check motor connections and temperatures immediately when alerts occur.

 &nbsp;
 ---